 - What final comments do you want to make before ending this interview?

 As you can see, no test is complete without usability questions.
-To start testing, browse the UserTesting templates gallery for inspiration for your next project.
+For inspiration, take a look at some more usability testing examples.
+Or, to start testing, browse the UserTesting templates gallery for inspiration for your next project.
 Complete with pre-built templates designed by research experts, they can be used as-is or customized to fit your needs.